 In 2014, some friends and I managed to catch Chicago’s High Spirits; once in Pittsburgh and again in their hometown as part of the Alehorn Of Power festival, which was headlined by Slough Feg, who drop in next month.
 The festival is where I also first saw Louisville, Kentucky’s Savage Master, and, ironically enough, Pittsburgh’s own Lady Beast, whose frontwoman, Deb Levine, put on this grand Smiling Moose event.

-Argus, another band I’ve seen a ridiculous amount of times who shill for the golden era and are made up of underground luminaries, put on another command performance of tricky, melodic, epic doom, guitarist Dave Watson and singer Brian Balich working Bonnet/Malmsteen magic atop harmonies and riffs that have surely inspired newer acts like Spirit Adrift and Magic Circle.
+Argus, another band I’ve seen a ridiculous amount of times who shill for the golden era and are made up of underground luminaries, put on another command performance of tricky, melodic, epic doom, guitarist Dave Watson and singer Brian Balich working Bonnet/Malmsteen magic atop harmonies and riffs that have surely inspired newer acts such as Spirit Adrift, Terminus, and Magic Circle.

-Savage Master shot the place up with their NWOBHM-flavored, Bitch/Betsy-worthy thrash, singer and barbarian princess Stacey Savage furthering her apparent quest to become an underground icon, her bratty vocals bolstered by her crew of proficient masked marksmen.
-We were treated to a new song as well as duet with Deb Levine as Savage and company mesmerized with their macabre conviction and love of the classics.
+Savage Master shot the place up with their NWOBHM-flavored, Bitch/Betsy-worthy thrash, singer and barbarian princess Stacey Savage furthering her apparent quest to become a subterranean icon, her bratty vocals bolstered by her crew of proficient masked marksmen.
+We were treated to a new song as well as duet with Deb Levine as Savage and company mesmerized with their macabre devotion to the classics.

 So, what say you now, Old Heads?
 There’s no scene here any longer?
 Bah!